-In recent years, in technologically and scientifically advanced countries, more funding has been allocated to research and development projects for the treatment of brain-related disorders.
-According to some prominent scientist the present century will witness brain researches at the forefront of scientific studies and some important solutions to brain-related disorders will be imminent.
-In this context, The United States of America which is unquestionably the best of the world in the field of neuroscience research, has declared the 21st century as the "century of brain".
-Scientific researches are of utmost importance in finding the causes of the disorders and improving new drugs for the treatment of them.
-In order to conduct researches at the standards of universal science, well-equipped labs and well-trained scientists in the field are required.
+In recent years, more funding has been allocated in technologically and scientifically advanced countries to research and develop projects in order to treat the brain-related disorders.
+According to some prominent scientists, the present century will witness the brain researches to be at the forefront of scientific studies and some important treatments to the brain-related disorders will be imminent.
+In this context, The United States of America which is considered to be the best in the field of neuroscience research, has declared the 21st century as the "Century of Brain".
+Scientific researches are of utmost importance in finding the causes of the disorders and improving new drugs for the possible treatments.
+In order to conduct researches at the standards of the universal science, well-equipped labs and well-trained scientists are required.

 - All major brain disorders can be modeled in experimental animals.
-Efforts to develop new approaches to understand the etiopathogenesis and treat major brain disorders, especially schizophrenia and substance abuse are currently in progress.
+Efforts to develop new approaches to understand the etiopathogenesis and treat major brain disorders, especially schizophrenia and substance abuse, are currently in progress.